(ROME STAGGERS to EMPIRE – continued)

 With cooperation from wealthy Greeks, Rome moved to extend its authority over Greece.
 Roman sympathizers among the Greeks gave the Romans reports as to who was anti-Roman, and the Romans deported the denounced people in great number.
 In helping conservative politicians in one city, Roman soldiers invaded an assembly and murdered five hundred office holders who had been reported to be anti-Roman.
 From Perseus' archives, the Romans discovered letters disclosing that he had had secret support from high-ranking officials in the Achaean League cities in Peloponnesus.
 In response, the Romans rounded up close to nine hundred Achaean leaders and intellectuals, including the historian Polybius, and shipped them back to Italy, keeping them for a trial that was never held.

 Rhodes and Pergamum also suffered.
 Unhappy with Rhodes and Pergamum for having made a deal with Perseus, Rome let Pergamum's neighbors attack and harass it.
 And, from Rhodes, Rome took Caria, Lycia and the island of Delos.
-The trade of Rhodes fell as much as eighty-five percent, which benefited Italian competitors.
+For Rhodes trade fell as much as eighty-five percent, which benefited Italian competitors.
 And the sea-going piracy that Rhodes had successfully repressed as a naval power started rising again.

 Roman entrepreneurs, meanwhile, were gathering new wealth from war contracts, with Rome spending as much as 80 percent of its budget on its military.